 During the English Civil War in the mid-17th century, the castle was in a bad condition, although it was occupied by William Benet.
 It is possible that the armies of Parliament caused additional damages to make it unfit for military action.
 At the end of the 17th century, the castle was already in ruin.

-The first element of a stone castle from the 13th century was a cylindrical keep, included in the perimeter of the defensive walls, erected on a polygonal plan with a shape similar to a trapezoid.
-Keep had a diameter of 9.7 meters and wall thickness up to 2.1 meters.
-It contained a room with three windows and a latrine, but without a fireplace over an unlit room in the ground floor.
-Later, it was extended by an external wall from the inner ward (chemise), covered with a flat roof and covering the entrance portal to the upper floor.
+The keep had a diameter of 9.7 meters and a wall thickness of up to 2.1 meters.
+It contained an upper room with three windows and a latrine, but without a fireplace, placed above an unlit room on the ground floor.
+Later, it was extended with an external wall from the courtyard side (chemise), covered with a flat roof and covering the entrance portal to the upper floor.
 Originally, this portal was accessible via external wooden stairs or a ladder that could be easily removed in case of an danger.

 The castle has survived to modern times in the form of a ruin with a readable layout.
 A nearly complete perimeter of the defensive walls has been preserved (except for the fragment at the gate, destroyed during the 17th century civil war and the south-eastern section where an early modern dovecote was built).
-The ruins of the keep, gatehouse and relics of internal development.
+The ruins of the keep, gatehouse and relics of internal development are also visible.
 The castle is in private hands, which makes it difficult to explore.

 Website castlesfortsbattles.co.uk, Penrice Castle.